Final Fantasy VII Remake Part 2 to be Directed by Naoki Hamaguchi

 Those are the vibes they are giving me anyway, esp with the $200 KH collection on EGS as well.

 Nah, they didn't just start on it.
 They announced that Part 2 was already in development in November 2019, about 6 months before part 1 released.
 They announced that part 2 had entered full development in July 2020.
-So I would guess that part 2 will release around 2023 probably, maybe 2024 depending on how much larger it is than part 1, if they go full open world now that we're out of Midgar it might take longer.
+As for when it will release, I'd say anywhere from 2022-2025, we still don't know how big part 2 will be.
+They said in one interview that they were considering making future parts smaller than part 1 in order to speed up the release cycle, but maybe they decided on larger parts instead to reduce the total number of parts.
+Rather or not part 2 will be open world now that we're out of Midgar could also affect how long it will take to develop I would imagine, a linear part 2 would probably take less time than an open world part 2.

+I know they are working on part 2, what I meant was full and only putting focus on Part II and XVI, instead of dolling out this version and two mobile games.

 When is this timed exclusive finished?
 Some fans of the series would like to play the game.